jameslairdsmith/gs/README.md

 ## Getting started

-If you have not used `scheduler` before, the best place to get started is the introductory [vignette](https://jameslairdsmith.github.io/scheduler/articles/intro.html).
+If you have not used `gs` before, the best place to get started is the introductory [vignette](https://jameslairdsmith.github.io/scheduler/articles/intro.html).

 ## Acknowledgements